kavia-subham/cloud-observability-suite-1847/observability_frontend/README.md

   - Example: ws://localhost:8080/ws or wss://api.example.com/ws
   - Used by: src/config/env.js and src/services/wsClient.js
 - REACT_APP_USE_MOCKS
   - Description: Enables the local mock layer (REST and simulated WS ticks).
-In development, mocks default to enabled unless explicitly set to false.
+In development, mocks default to enabled unless REACT_APP_USE_MOCKS is explicitly set to 'false'.
   - Values: true or false
   - Used by: src/index.js, src/config/env.js, src/services/apiClient.js
 - REACT_APP_AUTH_PROVIDER